CaptainZidgel/SPOT/README.md

 `data = plotter.shade_seasons(ax, doText=True)`
 pass a matplotlib axis and it will add shading for TF2 competitive seasons. doText adds labels.
 you can then plot with data.index as x, data as y
-`plotter.set_bounds(ax, bounds)`
+`plotter.set_xbounds(ax, bounds)`
 ax is a matplotlib axis
 bounds is a tuple, but one of the items can be `None`.
 First value is the left bound, second is the right bound.
 If a value is `None`, it defaults to the start/end of your data.
+`plotter.normalize_ybounds(*axes, margins=5, bot, top)`
+Set the ylimits for all the axes given.
+If bot/top are given, use those as bottom/top values.
+Otherwise, use min/max of the total data, +/- margins.

 ##### Class Approver